-So, with all these new possibilities ànd policies (read: digital nomad visas) 2021 has brought us, we get to the most fun part now: picking your dream destination.
+With all these new possibilities and policies (read: digital nomads visas) the past years brought us, we get to the most fun part now: picking your dream destination.

 But wait, what about my taxes…?